SeiryuZ/HemeWeb/proposal/README.md

 **HPC Infrastructure and HemeLB**

 Computational biology and bioinformatics often use mathematical and computation approaches in their research.
-They use these approaches to help answer questions and experiments in biology [8].
+They use these approaches to help answer questions and experiments in biology [9].
 Unfortunately, these complex computations are so demanding that consumer-grade computing resources are not enough.
 It often need a highly parallel computing resources to run efficiently.
 HemeLB is the prime example of bioinformatics software that need these better computing resources.
 Its most demanding part, HemeLB simulation, currently run on ARCHER supercomputer [1].
-These simulations are run to help various studies in the area.
-One such example is how HemeLB is used for the study of blood vessel development in mouse [27] and its retina [28].
-And more importantly, study about blood flow abnormalities in human eye using HemeLB simulation [29].
-These simulations, however,  are demanding that it need to run on supercomputers.

 One could categorize HemeLB software under High Performance Computing(HPC).
 Traditionally, there are two paradigm that tackles large computing processes.
 These are High Performance Computing and High Throughput Computing(HTC).
 HPC involve using many similar computing nodes to perform well-defined computations.
 These nodes are often placed in the same room and connected with high bandwidth network.
-These network allow the nodes to communicate between each other in doing the computations [22].
+These network allow the nodes to communicate between each other in doing the computations [10].
 An example for this type of resources are computer clusters, GPUs, and supercomputers.
 In contrast, HTC allow  heterogeneous computing resources to cooperate for common goals.
 These resources are often distributed geographically and varies in type and performance.
-These resources will then do different independent computations that independently scheduled [22].
+These resources will then do different independent computations that independently scheduled [10].
 Based on these distinctions, HPC is a correct categorization of HemeLB.